What is brachytherapy?

 About this information

 • This information was reviewed in January 2024.
-We will review again in January 2026.
+Date of next review: January 2026.

 • References and bibliography available on request.